On the Complexity of the Succinct State Local Hamiltonian Problem: The Succinct State Local Hamiltonian Problem

 We note that $p(n)$ is an upper bound on the number of bits required to encode the amplitudes of the ground state; it may be the case that there exists a polynomial $q(n) < p(n)$ such that the amplitudes are $\mathbb{S}_{q(n)}$-succinct, yet since $\mathbb{S}_{q(n)} \subset \mathbb{S}_{p(n)}$, we can consider the more general case.

+The bulk of the proof of containment in \cl{MA} follows results of \citet{bravyi2023rapidly} with minor modifications to the generator used in the Markov chain.
+We therefore only outline the main ideas here; see Refs.~\cite{bravyi2023rapidly,jiang2025local} for further details.

-\subparagraph{Arthur's Algorithm.} The main idea of the verification algorithm used to place the problem in \cl{MA} is to map the given instance $(n,H,a,b)$ to a \emph{stoquastic} Hamiltonian and apply Gillespie's algorithm~\cite{Gillespie77} to distinguish between the \sc{yes} and \sc{no} cases, using a message from Merlin containing $(\lambda^\star, \mathcal{Q}_\xi,x^\star)$.
-The element $\lambda^\star$ can be taken to be the ground state energy of the Hamiltonian $H$, $\mathcal{Q}_\xi$ is the query algorithm for the succinct ground state $\ket{\xi}$ and $x^\star$ is a bit string satisfying important technical conditions (see Ref.~\cite{Jiang25} for further details).
+\subparagraph{Arthur's Algorithm.} The main idea of the verification algorithm used to place the problem in \cl{MA} is to map the given instance $(n,H,a,b)$ to a \emph{stoquastic} Hamiltonian and apply Gillespie's algorithm~\cite{gillespie1977exact} to distinguish between the \sc{yes} and \sc{no} cases, using a message from Merlin containing $(\lambda^\star, \mathcal{Q}_\xi,x^\star)$.
+The element $\lambda^\star$ can be taken to be the ground-state energy of the Hamiltonian $H$, $\mathcal{Q}_\xi$ is the query algorithm for the succinct ground state $\ket{\xi}$ and $x^\star$ is a bit string satisfying important technical conditions (see Ref.~\cite{jiang2025local} for further details).
 Clearly, if $\lambda^\star > b$ then Arthur can immediately reject the instance.

 The first step Arthur must perform is to map the Hamiltonian $H$ to a real Hamiltonian.
 We outline this procedure below.
-A subsequent mapping of real Hamiltonians to stoquastic Hamiltonians can be performed using the fixed-node quantum Monte Carlo method~\cite{BCGL22}.
+A subsequent mapping of real Hamiltonians to stoquastic Hamiltonians can be performed using the fixed-node quantum Monte Carlo method~\cite{tenHaaf1995proof, bravyi2023rapidly}; this method can be viewed as a way of ``curing'' the sign problem typically found in quantum Monte Carlo simulations.
 It follows that if the fixed-state in this mapping is the ground state of the (real) Hamiltonian, then for the fixed-node Hamiltonian $F$, we have $F\ket{\xi} = H \ket{\xi}$.
-The fixed-node quantum Monte Carlo method can be viewed as a way of `curing' the sign problem typically found in quantum Monte Carlo simulations~\cite{HBLSC95}.
+If this is not the case, a straightforward proof shows that the ground-state energy of $F$ is bounded below by that of $H$~\cite{bravyi2023rapidly}.

+In order to compute this transformation to $F$ efficiently, we implicitly require that the ground state is a succinct state.
 Since the fixed-node Hamiltonian is stoquastic, there is an efficient algorithm that maps the problem to a classical (continuous-time) Markov chain.
 Moreover, the generator of the Markov chain $G$ is related to the Hamiltonian $F$ via

+The difference here from previous work~\cite{bravyi2023rapidly} is that the provided state $\ket{\xi}$ can be adversarial.
+The stationary distribution of the Markov chain is the probability distribution sampling the ground state $\ket{\xi}$, i.e., $\pi(x) = \abs{\braket{x}{\xi}}^2$.
+The use of Gillespie's algorithm then allows Arthur to simulate the Markov chain for a time $t = O(\poly{n})$.